salsita/node-pg-migrate/docs/src/cli.md

 > [!TIP]
 > See all by running `node-pg-migrate --help`.
 >
-> Most of the configuration options can be also specified in [config](https://www.npmjs.com/package/config) file.
+> Most of the configuration options can be also specified in the [config](https://www.npmjs.com/package/config) file.

 You can adjust defaults by passing arguments to `node-pg-migrate`: